Skip to Content

 Roasted Butternut Squash Soup Recipe

-Pour a bit of water into the pan.
+Pour a bit of water into the baking sheet.

 Roasted Butternut Squash Soup Recipe

 Roast in a hot oven for 45-60 minutes, or until the squash is fork-tender.
-Cool and remove the squash flesh from the skin.
+Cool and scoop out the squash flesh from the skin.

 My sister made cheddar chive scones to go along with this soup.
 It was a wonderful pairing.